View current

 • Minor breach of confidentiality (e.g. failure to limit the ability of others to hear or see confidential information)

-• Minor damage to and/or inappropriate use or lack of care of equipment or materials at a placement site
+• Inappropriate use or lack of care of equipment or materials at a placement site

 • Minor breach of health and safety policy/ requirements